 Also of interest is that Boston has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Boston telecommute to their jobs.
-Overall, about 16.10% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 18.78% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Boston is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The most common language spoken in Boston is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Chinese.